SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 2. Upload the JSON file in the drop file area of the resulting dialog.
 The JSON file is the file containing exported asset properties from a DTM application on another tenant.
 3. Click **Next** to preview the asset properties before importing them.
 4. Click **Import** to import the asset properties.
-5. Alternatively, Click **Back** to go to previous step.
+5. Alternatively, click **Back** to go to previous step.
 Hover over the file name and click the **Delete** icon to remove the current file and upload a different one.
 6. View newly imported asset properties in the **Asset properties** page.

 ![Import asset properties](/images/dtm/custom-property/dtm-property-library-import.png)